An Unknown Woman

 ‘An intensely human story that feels ripped from the pages of someone’s personal diary.’
 The Chocolate Lady’s Book Reviews

-‘An Unknown Woman is my favorite angsty teen book all grown up.
-And I loved my teen angst books, so I promise that is a compliment.
+‘An Unknown Woman is my favourite angsty teen book all grown up.
 It is insightful, authentic, and heartachingly beautiful.’ ~ TLR Book Reviews

 ‘Exemplary writing.
 An outstanding publication in every way.’
 Writing Magazine